music-suite/music-suite/docs/src/User-Guide.md

 These kind of traversals are not limited to articulation.
 See [Phrase traversals](#phrase-traversals) for a more general overview.

 ## Overloading of dynamics and artiulation

+Dynamic values are overloaded in the same way as pitches.
+The dynamic literals are defined in `Music.Dynamics.Literal` and have type `IsDynamics a => a`.

 We've already seen how the expression `c` is overloaded to mean many things: the pitch C4, an event containing the pitch `c` with the default onset and offset, a score containing a single event, and so on.
 (TODO make sure we have)